 Dr. James Brown (Canada)

-Dr James Brown currently working as a Consultant at BC Women's Hospital, Canada.
-He trained at Birmingham Medical School and after several years working in general and emergency medicine undertook his basic anaesthetic training in the West Midlands and completed intermediate and higher training with the Eastern and Peninsular Deaneries.
-He has particular interests in postgraduate medical education, medical writing and service development.
+Dr James Brown is a Clinical Assistant Professor at UBC and is the currently the Department Head of Anesthesiology at BC Women's Hospital, Canada.
+He did his undergraduate training at Birmingham Medical School, UK and undertook his anaesthetic training in the West Midlands before completing intermediate and higher training within the Eastern and Peninsular Deaneries.
+He has particular interests in Postgraduate Medical Education, and Leadership and Service Development in Healthcare.

 Dr. Gill Abir (USA)